 Tel: 07921 551885

 We have about fifteen active members, with a typical attendance of eight to ten when we meet, three times a year.
 We normally take it turns to act as host, and to travel to each other’s hospice or unit, often travelling considerable distances to do so!

 Our meetings are usually run from 10:30 to 3.30, and include a presentation and discussion, time for reflection, resource sharing and peer support.

-Extra meeting, held on Tuesday 7 July via Zoom
+Online meeting, held on Wednesday 14th October via Zoom

-Next Zoom Meeting – We agreed that another extra meeting will take place by Zoom on Tuesday 4 August at 2.30pm.
+Next Meeting – We agreed that our next online meeting will be on Tuesday 24th November at 3.30pm.
 Contact Margery to receive an invite.